Orphan Hope 1/2 Marathon Race Report

 But let's back up...
 Before the race, I ran a 10 minute warm-up (which may have been unnecessary because we started the race slowly) and then I chatted with another half marathoner at the start.

 The trail was well-marked so I didn't even come close to getting lost in the woods like I was afraid I might.
 This was a small race so there were a couple of moments when I couldn't see another runner, though.
 The alligator warning signs in the park might make some people nervous, but I've run and biked by alligators before and they just ignored me.
-Boring, but that's okay.
+That's pretty boring, but that's okay!

 |Will Run for Cupcakes!|